marado/youtube-dl/README.md

                                      video results by putting a condition in brackets, as in -f "best[height=720]" (or
                                      -f "[filesize>10M]").
 This works for
-                                     filesize, height, width, tbr, abr, vbr, and fps and the comparisons <, <=, >, >=, =, !=
+                                     filesize, height, width, tbr, abr, vbr,
+                                     asr, and fps and the comparisons <, <=, >,
+                                     >=, =, != and for ext, acodec, vcodec,
+                                     container, and protocol and the comparisons
-                                     .
+                                     =, != .
 Formats for which the value is not known are excluded unless you put a question mark (?) after the operator.
-You can combine format filters, so  -f "[height <=?
+You can combine format filters, so  -f "[height
-                                     720][tbr>500]" selects up to 720p videos
+                                     <=?
+720][tbr>500]" selects up to 720p
-                                     (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
-By default, youtube-dl will pick the best
+                                     videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
+By default, youtube-dl will pick
-                                     quality.
-Use commas to download multiple
-                                     audio formats, such as -f
+                                     the best quality.
+Use commas to download multiple audio formats, such as -f
                                      136/137/mp4/bestvideo,140/m4a/bestaudio.
                                      You can merge the video and audio of two formats into a single file using -f <video-